zyn29/Portfolio/README.md

 **Future Enhancements (Planned):**

-*⚙️ More refined visual elements to more closely match the Windows 95 aesthetic.
+* ⚙️More refined visual elements to more closely match the Windows 95 aesthetic.
-*⚙️ Enhanced JavaScript for smoother window dragging and other interactive elements.
+* ⚙️Enhanced JavaScript for smoother window dragging and other interactive elements.
-*⚙️ A functional "Start" menu with links to different sections.
+* ⚙️A functional "Start" menu with links to different sections.
-*⚙️ Icons and other visual assets reminiscent of the operating system.
+* ⚙️Icons and other visual assets reminiscent of the operating system.
 * ⚙️Responsive design considerations, while maintaining the retro look on different screen sizes (a fun challenge!).

 ## Learnings and Reflections